-Section \ref{Sec:QuantLoc} concerns the study of the quantum $\Wc$-algebra and local IMs for the case $G={\rm SU}(2)$, which can be characterised by their commutativity with the quantum screening charges described in the previous section.
+Section \ref{Sec:QuantLoc} concerns the study of the quantum $\Wc$-algebra and local IMs for the case $G={\rm SU}(2)$, which can be characterised by their commutativity with quantum screening charges that are described in the previous section.
 In particular, we use this approach to describe the first few currents of the $\Wc$-algebra, its corner-brane subalgebra and the first two local IMs in the quantum Fateev integrable structure.